 Completion of the new Tomlinson Bridge construction project has restored that rail connection to the mainline service in New Haven.
 Older connections within Waterfront Street, primarily abandoned and paved over during the time when rail connections were not available, were insufficient to accommodate newer locomotives and rail cars.
 A rail connection project is underway which will provide new rail connections adjacent to Waterfront Street, rather than within the pavement as the former connection.
 New spurs will be constructed to the piers, reestablishing the direct water to rail connection.
-Rail construction is expected to be completed by late 2008 and will be coordinated with the planned reconstruction of Waterfront Street.
+Rail construction requires coordination with the property owners and with the planned reconstruction of Waterfront Street.
 The Plan endorses increased rail utilization for freight movement as a means of addressing regional highway congestion.